 Investigate Dependencies in the Application Dependency Tree

-As an open-source developer, you should understand the direct and indirect dependencies your repositories and projects use, including any security flaws that might exist in the dependency tree.
-LFX Security determines all the paths through the dependency tree in which a vulnerable dependency can be reached, and identifies the vulnerability.
+As an open-source developer, it's essential to understand your project's direct and indirect dependencies, including any security flaws that may exist in the dependency tree.
+LFX Security helps you:

 All Dependencies